 - chromosome disorders

-In kids, more than half of epilepsy cases are idiopathic (meaning there's no other identifiable cause or visible problem in the brain).
-In most of these, there's a family history of epilepsy or the condition is believed to be genetic (kids with a parent or other close family member with epilepsy are more likely to have it, too).
+In kids, more than half of epilepsy cases are idiopathic (meaning there's no other clear cause or visible problem in the brain).
+Often, there's a family history of epilepsy (kids with a parent or other close family member with epilepsy are more likely to have it, too).
 Researchers are studying the genes responsible for these forms of epilepsy.

 It can be difficult to tell if a person is having a seizure.
 Seizures vary in severity, frequency, duration (from a few seconds to several minutes), and in their appearance.
-It’s important to know the type of seizure a person is having because it may affect the activities they can do day-to-day (like driving) and the types of treatments available to them.
+It's important to know the type of seizure a person is having because it may affect day-to-day activities (like driving) and the types of treatments available.

-Partial seizures can be either simple (where a person doesn't lose consciousness) or complex (where a person loses consciousness).
+Partial seizures can be either simple (no loss of consciousness) or complex (the person loses consciousness).
 There may be twitching of a finger or several fingers, a hand or arm, or a leg or foot.
 Certain facial muscles might twitch.
 Speech might become slurred, unclear, or unusual during the seizure.
 The person's vision might be affected temporarily.
 He or she might feel tingling throughout one side of the body.
 It all depends on where in the brain the abnormal electrical activity is taking place.

-Generalized seizures involve electrical disturbances that occur all over the brain at the same time.
-These include several types of seizures including absence seizures (pronounced ab-SAHNTZ, also called petit mal), tonic-clonic seizures (also called grand mal), and myoclonic epilepsies.
+Generalized seizures involve electrical disturbances that happen all over the brain at the same time.
+These include several types of seizures, including absence seizures (also called petit mal), tonic-clonic seizures (also called grand mal), and myoclonic epilepsies.

 During a tonic-clonic seizure, a person's eyes may roll back, the muscles may stiffen, and the person might make sudden jerking motions, such as flinging the arms outward.
 He or she may suddenly go limp and slump down or fall over.
 The person could also lose control of the bowel or bladder.